Yuzuki Satomi: Krush lightweight championship

 Satomi took part in the Krush lightweight championship tournament, held at Krush 127 on July 24, 2021.
 He was scheduled to face Shinichiro Kawasaki in the tournament quarterfinals.
 He won the fight by knockout in the second round.
 He was scheduled to face Hiroki in the tournament semifinals, held at Krush 129 on September 24, 2021.
 He won the fight by majority decision.
 Satomi advanced to the tournament finals, where he faced Shuji Kawarada.
 He lost the fight by majority decision.
 Their bout was awarded "Krush Fight of the Year" at the 2021 K-1 awards.

 Satomi faced top prospect Ryuka on February 27, 2022, at K-1 World GP 2022 Japan.
 He won the fight by extension round split decision.

 On August 11, 2022, Satomi defeated former Krush super featherweight champion Yuma Saikyo by unanimous decision after scoring a knockdown in the second round.

 Satomi challenged Fumiya Osawa for his Krush lightweight title at Krush 145 on January 21, 2023.
 He initially lost the bout by unanimous decision.
 The result was later changed into a no contest on January 29, 2023, as Osawa scored a knockdown off of an illegal kick catch.
 An immediate rematch was scheduled to take place at Krush 150 on June 16, 2023.
 Satomi won the title by majority decision.

 Satomi faced Kento Ito at K-1 World GP 2023: ReBOOT～K-1 ReBIRTH～ on September 10, 2023.
 He lost the fight by a second-round knockout.

 Satomi made his first Krush Lightweight title defense against Kento Ito at Krush 158 on February 24, 2024.

 Satomi faced Nagasawa Samuel Kiyomitsu at Krush 164 on August 18, 2024.
 He won the fight by a first-round knockout.

 Satomi faced Aaron Clarke at Krush 167 on November 16, 2024.
 He won the fight by unanimous decision.

 Satomi faced Tomás Aguirre at K-1 World MAX 2025 on February 9, 2025.
 He won the fight by unanimous decision, with all three judges scoring the bout 30—29 in Satomi's favor.

+Satomi faced Suleiman Beterbiev at K-1 Beyond on May 31, 2025.
+He won the fight by knockout, just 28 seconds into the bout.

+Satomi faced Yuma Saikyo at K-1 World MAX 2025 - World Tournament Opening Round on September 7, 2025.
+He won the fight by split decision after an extra fourth round was fought.